Minerva: Minerva and Arachne

 Arachne was a mortal highly proficient in weaving and embroidery.
-Not only were her finished works that were beautiful, but also her process, so much so that nymphs would come out of their natural environments to watch her work.
+Not only were her finished works beautiful, but also her process, so much so that nymphs would come out of their natural environments to watch her work.
 Arachne boasted that her skills could beat those of Minerva, and if she were wrong she would pay the price for it.
 This angered Minerva, and she took the form of an old woman to approach Arachne, offering her a chance to take back her challenge and ask forgiveness.
 When Arachne refused, Minerva rid herself of her disguise and took Arachne up on her challenge.
 Arachne began to weave a tapestry that showed the shortcomings of the gods, while Minerva depicted her competition with Neptune and the gods looking down with disgust on mortals who would dare to challenge them.
 Minerva's weaving was meant as a final warning to her foe to back down.
 Minerva was insulted by the scenes that Arachne was weaving, and destroyed it.
 She then touched Arachne on the forehead, which made her feel shame for what she had done, leading her to hang herself.
 Minerva then felt bad for the woman, and brought her back to life.
 However, Minerva transformed her into a spider as punishment for her actions, and hanging from a web would forever be a reminder to Arachne of her actions that offended the gods.
 This story also acted as a warning to mortals not to challenge the gods.

 Minerva and Medusa

-Medusa was once a beautiful human, a priestess of Minerva.
-Later on, Minerva found out that Neptune and Medusa were kissing in a temple dedicated to Minerva herself.
-Because of this Minerva turned her into a monster, replacing her hair with hissing snakes and removing her charm.
+Medusa was once a beautiful human girl with magnificent hair, she was also a priestess of Minerva.
+Neptune was obsessed with her and lusted after her.
+One day Neptune was watching her pray in the Temple of Minerva and decided to act upon his lustful obsession.
+He forced himself on Medusa but she was not strong enough to fight him off.
+Minerva was furious this took place in her temple and she turned Medusa into a monster, replacing her hair with hissing snakes and removing her charm.
 Medusa turned any living creature she looked upon into stone.
+Neptune was not ever confronted for his wrongdoings to Medusa.
 When Perseus approached Medusa he used her reflection in his shield to avoid contact with her eyes, and then beheaded her.
+Medusa’s spilt blood gave birth to Pegasus; which Minerva immediately tamed and gifted to Bellerophon.
 He delivered the severed head to Minerva, who placed its image on her Aegis.